JetBrains/KEEP/proposals/collection-literals.md

 We could even replace `operator` keyword with another keyword to make it clearer that `operator fun of` is not a regular operator, but we don't see a lot of practical value in it.

 **Restriction 2.**
-One and only one overload with a single `vararg` parameter must be declared.
+One and only one overload must declare a `vararg` parameter.
 No more, no less.

+There are 2 permitted cases:
+1. The `vararg` parameter is the single parameter of its containing `of` function
+2. The `vararg` parameter is the latest parameter of its containing `of` function.
+    All parameters that come in front of the `vararg` parameter must all have the same type as the `vararg` parameter.

 The overload is considered the "main" overload, and it's the overload we use to extract type constraints from for the means of `outerCall` overload resolution.
 Please remember that we treat collection literal argument as a "postponed argument" (similar to lambdas and callable references).
 First, We do the overload resolution for the `outerCall` and only once a single applicable candidate is found, we use its appropriate parameter type as an expected type for the collection literal argument expression.

-Correct:
+Valid examples:
 ```kotlin
 class Foo {
     companion object {